sympiler/aggregation/README.md

 ### Prerequisites
 * CMake
 * C++ compiler (GCC, ICC, or CLang)
-* METIS (optional) dependency for running the demo efficiently and is handled by the cmake.
+* METIS and OpenMP (optional) dependency for running the demo efficiently and are handled by the cmake.

 ### Linux
 Then install LBC by following commands: